Vaishakha

 In the Hindu solar calendar, it corresponds to the month of Mesha and begins with the Sun's entry into Aries.
 It corresponds to Boishakh, the first month in the Bengali calendar.
 In the Tamil calendar, it corresponds to the third month of Vaikasi, falling in the Gregorian months of May-June.
 In the Vaishnav calendar, it corresponds to the third month of Madhusudanah.

 In the Hindu lunar calendar, each month has 29 or 30 days.
 The month begins on the next day after Amavasya (new moon) or Purnima (full moon) as per amanta and purnimanta systems respectively.
-A month consists of two cycles of 15 days each, Shukla Paksha (waning moon) and Krishna Paksha (waxing moon).
+A month consists of two cycles of 15 days each, Shukla Paksha (waxing moon) and Krishna Paksha (waning moon).
 Days in each cycle are labeled as a thithi, with each thithi repeating twice in a month.

 The month marks the start of summer, and the afternoon storms in the month are called kalboishakhi.
 The storms usually start with strong gusts from the north-western direction at the end of a hot day.